Sacraments

 Confirmation Preparation

+Confirmation preparation at Regina Coeli invites candidates to explore their personal faith and prepares them for full initiation into our community of faith.
 Preparation of youth for the Sacrament of Confirmation is a one-year process, typically completed as a parish-based Faith Formation program in eighth grade.
 The Sacrament of Confirmation typically takes place early in the ninth grade year.

 Service